EcoNexusSystems/econexus-sovereign-stack/README.md

 ## 💬 Final Note

-This entire repository was built with **no outside funding** — only founder time, sweat equity, and DAO-aligned vision.
+This repository was built with **no outside funding** — only strategic founder time, with this MVP representing a small part of over **1,300+ hours** invested across the full EcoNexus deployment stack.

 If this architecture fits your mission — **fund it**.
 If this repo inspires you — **fork it and improve it**.